gchang12/Learn-Vim/ch08_registers.md

 # Ch08.
 Registers

 Learning Vim registers is like learning algebra for the first time.
-You didn't think you need it until you needed it.
+You didn't think you would need it until you needed it.

 You've probably used Vim registers when you yanked or deleted a text then pasted it with `p` or `P`.
 However, did you know that Vim has 10 different types of registers?
 Used correctly, Vim registers can save you from repetitive typing.